stellar/quickstart/README.md

 >   uses: stellar/quickstart@main
 > ```
 >
-> See [Using in GitHub Actions] for more configuration options.
+> See [Using in GitHub Actions] for more configuration options and how to build and run a custom configuration of quickstart.

 [`stellar-cli`]: https://github.com/stellar/stellar-cli